Skip to main content

 (b) A description of the nature of the complaint.

-(c) The name and address of the person reporting the oral complaint is optional so that the person reporting the oral complaint may be notified of the dismissal of the complaint or notified if the director determines that the director is proceeding in accordance with section 903.16 or 903.17 of the Revised Code, or both sections as applicable.
+(c) The name and address of the person reporting the oral complaint is optional so that the person reporting the oral complaint may be notified of the dismissal of the complaint or notified if the director determines that the director is proceeding with enforcement in accordance with section 903.16 or 903.17 of the Revised Code, or both sections as applicable.

-(F) If the director determines that the concentrated animal feeding facility or animal feeding operation is not in compliance with applicable requirements, the director shall proceed in accordance with section 903.16 or section 903.17 of the Revised Code, or both sections as applicable.
+(F) If, upon completion of an investigation, the director determines that the owner or operator of a concentrated animal feeding facility or a certified livestock manager is not in compliance with Chapter 903. of the Revised Code and any rules adopted thereunder, or any terms and conditions of any permit to install or permit to operate issued under this chapter, or any certificate issued under this chapter, the director will proceed with enforcement in accordance with section 903.16 or section 903.17 of the Revised Code, or both sections as applicable.

 Supplemental Information